pinecone-io/semantic-search-postgres/README.md

 This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.

+## TODO: Bootstrapping your Pinecone.io index

+This application uses a Pinecone index and a Postgres database in concert.

+The sample data for this app exists in `/data/products.csv`.

+The Pinecone index stores embeddings of products, allowing for semantic search over products.

+Postgres is used as a form of temporary storage and in order to emit changes whenever a user modifies product records.

 ## Docker build

 You can run the helper `./docker-build.sh` script in the project root.
 This script will: